Doctor Strange 2 ending explained: your biggest questions answered

 Who is Charlize Theron's character Clea?
 What is an incursion?

-Halfway through the Doctor Strange 2 credits sequence, we’re introduced to a brand new character played by Charlize Theron.
+In the first Doctor Strange 2 post-credits credits scene, we’re introduced to a brand new character played by Charlize Theron.
 She’s not named, but her purple outfit makes here instantly recognizable to comic book fans as Clea – a name confirmed in the credits.
 In the comics, Doctor Clea Strange is a sorceress and disciple of Strange.
 She later goes on to become his wife and the Sorcerer Supreme herself.

 In this version, she asks: "Doctor Strange, you’ve caused an incursion and we’re going to fix it."
 Clea then tears a portal into another universe before adding, "Unless you’re afraid?"
 Strange replies: "Not in the least" before getting into the portal behind her.
 We don’t know where they’re going yet, but this could set up a potential Doctor Strange 3 – or her appearance in another project.